P&G's Jim Stengel talks global marketing

 Our marketing strategy no longer uses just one model or template, but a variety of very creative marketing tools based on understanding what is important to the key consumers of each of our brands in each country.

 You want to provide your consumers with advertising which is interesting to engage with.
 How do you do this with a stable of work-a-day brands?

 I believe that none of our brands are prosaic to any of our consumers when they are actually using them.
 Obviously we are primarily in the household brands business, but we aim to make the experience of our brands as delightful and pleasant as possible.

-10 to 15 years ago, we thought of consumers very much as a mass audience.
+Ten to fifteen years ago, we thought of consumers very much as a mass audience.
 Now we try and define what small group of consumers are the most important for each brand’s future and design for them correspondingly.

 But doesn’t that severely limit your market?

 Obviously our approach will appeal to more consumers than just the group we are designing for, but that group is the most important for each of our brands.

 How do you find out what your key customer target groups really want?